raabf/dockertex/README.md

 **LanguageTool** [LanguageTool](https://languagetool.org/) is an advanced tool for grammar checking.
 It can be accessed via its HTTP API. `dockertexstudio` shares its network interface with the host system, so you can lunch LanguageTool on your host’s localhost interface (which is the default configuration for LanguageTool, so just start it normally) and `dockertexstudio` will be able to access it.

+**x11docker** The image basically also works with [`x11docker`](https://github.com/mviereck/x11docker), just call for example

+    x11docker --network=host --share $HOME raabf/texstudio-versions:texlive2019

+You might want that because of its security features, or because it works better for you.

 ## 🪠 TexStudio Display Troubleshooting

 ### Authorization required